DMZ Campaign (1969–1971): August

 On 2 August at 10:00 24 km southwest of Quảng Trị the ARVN 2nd Battalion, 1st Regiment on a search operation killed 15 PAVN in a brief contact losing one killed.
 On 3 August 5 km south-southwest of Cam Lo a PAVN force was observed by Troop C, 3/5th Cavalry Regiment, while in night defensive positions, and engaged with organic weapons, supported by tank fire, artillery and gunships.
 The PAVN 31st Regiment lost 16 killed while U.S. losses were one killed.
 Later the same morning a second attack was launched by the PAVN 31st Regiment and it was repulsed killing a further 15.
 On 6 August 24 km southwest of Quảng Trị the ARVN 2nd Battalion, 1st Regiment on a search operation killed 13 PAVN in a six-hour battle, losing one killed.

 On 12 August at 07:30, 15 km southeast of Quảng Trị, the 49th PF Platoon was attacked by RPG-2 fire, the contact continued and elements of the ARVN 54th Regiment, the 11th Armored Cavalry Squadron, two RF Companies and another PF Platoon were inserted into the area.
 The battle lasted 12 hours and PAVN losses were 127 killed, 14 captured and 45 weapons captured; ARVN losses were 17 killed.
-On 13 August in the same area, elements of the ARVN 54th Regiment and the 11th Armored Cavalry Squadron ACS had a 5-hour battle with an estimated two PAVN companies killing 109 and capturing 14 and 34 weapons; ARVN losses were four killed.
+On 13 August in the same area, elements of the ARVN 54th Regiment and the 11th Armored Cavalry Squadron ACS had a 5-hour battle with an estimated two PAVN companies, killing 109 and capturing 14 and 34 weapons; ARVN losses were four killed.
 Also on 13 August 8 and 16 km southwest of Quảng Trị an RF Co battled PAVN forces in two separate engagements, killing 30 and capturing five and 10 weapons.
 On 14 August 7 km east of Quảng Trị, RF units killed 19 PAVN and captured six weapons while losing one killed.

-On 16 August a unit of the ARVN 2nd Battalion, 2nd Regiment at Firebase Fuller was hit by 70 120mm mortar rounds killing 14 ARVN and destroying 20 bunkers.
+On 16 August a unit of the ARVN 2nd Battalion, 2nd Regiment at Firebase Fuller was hit by 70 120 mm mortar rounds, killing 14 ARVN and destroying 20 bunkers.
 The ARVN artillery returned fire on the suspected firing positions.
-On 17 August from 06:00-18:00 Company B, 3rd Platoon, 2nd Battalion, 502nd Infantry Regiment, on a sweep of the area 23 km southwest of Quảng Trị found 34 PAVN bodies believed to have been killed the night before during an attack on the Company’s night defensive position.
+On 17 August from 06:00-18:00 Company B, 3rd Platoon, 2nd Battalion, 502nd Infantry Regiment, on a sweep of the area 23 km southwest of Quảng Trị found 34 PAVN bodies believed to have been killed the night before during an attack on the Company's night defensive position.
 On 18 August at 04:00 33 km southeast of Khe Sanh the ARVN 1st Battalion, 3rd Regiment while in a night defensive position was attacked by an estimated PAVN battalion.
-The unit returned fire supported by artillery killing 38 PAVN.
+The unit returned fire supported by artillery, killing 38 PAVN.
 On 19 August 23 km southwest of Quảng Trị, Company B 3rd Platoon, 2nd Battalion, 502nd Infantry supported by helicopters and airstrikes killed 25 PAVN while losing one killed.